Alvin Josephy, Custer, the Indian Story—and Vietnam

 I’ve been a big fan of Ken Burns’ documentaries—like many I watched the Civil War series as it came out; like many (though not as many) watched “Baseball” explore the post Civil War Civil Rights journey; and I caught most of the recent “Vietnam” series the first time around and will watch the one episode and parts of others I missed as they come back to my screen.

 Yet there is a giant hole in the work of Ken Burns.
 In the September 4 issue of the New Yorker, author Ian Parker profiles the documentarian, and the headline writers call it “Mr. America.”
 Parker recounts many of Burns’ triumphs, from “The Brooklyn Bridge” to “Mark Twain” and the “Dust Bowl.”
 And he quotes Burns on at least ten ideas for the future, including “Hemingway,” “Crime and Punishment in America,” and “Country Music,” which is already in the can and set to run.
-He’s Read The Article
+He’s also considering “Winston Churchill,” and chuckles that it fits into his pantheon because Churchill had an American mother.

 So the President lied?